grafana/loki/docs/sources/overview/_index.md

 ### Query frontend

-The **query-frotend** service is an optional component in front of a pool of queriers.
+The **query-frontend** service is an optional component in front of a pool of queriers.
 It's responsible for fairly scheduling requests between them, paralleling them when possible, and caching.

 ## Chunk Store